 It’s important to note that the owners of Bitcoin are anonymous.
 This is purely for the sake of their own personal privacy and safety.
 They do not use full names, Taxpayer Identification Numbers (TIN), or social security details.
 Instead, buyers and sellers are connected through clever encryption keys.

 You might also be wondering how Bitcoin is issued in the first place.
 As a digital currency, it can’t possibly be issued like conventional currency.
 The fact is, it is not handed out from the top down; as there’s no central organization involved, that wouldn’t really make sense.
 Interestingly enough, Bitcoin is digitally mined by several powerful computers around the globe that are connected to the Internet.

 Who Decides What Bitcoin is Worth?

 Similarly to stocks, Bitcoin’s value is decided by what people are willing to pay for it.
 It’s a simple enough concept based largely on supply and demand.
 When Bitcoin was first established, it was decided that no more than 21 million Bitcoins are allowed to be mined, ever.
-At this stage around 12 million Bitcoin have been mined.
+At this stage, around 12 million Bitcoin have been mined.

 So, much like gold, the cost of Bitcoin is determined by the fact that there is a limited supply.
 As there is no intrinsic value, the entire system is based on perceived value - much like all other precious metals, for example.

 Therein lies the difference between stocks and Bitcoin.
-The value of stocks are directly related to a company’s potential earnings.
+The value of stocks is directly related to a company’s potential earnings.
 The value of Bitcoin is determined solely by how much is available, who wants it, and how much they’re willing to pay for it.